ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

 ls
 ```

-# Build and and push application image to IBM Cloud Container Registry
+# Build and push application image to IBM Cloud Container Registry

 1. Check whether your namespace is still set as an environment variable after the first lab.
 ```